-To create a simple material that approximates Blender Render materials, first a Material instance needs to be created, a container of sorts for the node collection.
+To create a simple node-based material that approximates Blender Render materials a Material instance first needs to be created, a container of sorts for the node collection or tree.
 Right-click select an Object (mesh or otherwise) then in Material Properties click the + New button below the material list aperture if a Material does not exist, or if one does, where its blank.
 This populates the panel with various options and settings .
 Next, in the Surface subsection now available ensure Use Nodes is active (highlights blue when clicked).
 This creates a basic container for subsequent Node data.

 Design note: blank materials are typically empty of any settings and options except as described above.
-They can be assigned but won’t display anything; colour, image or effect.
+They can be assigned but won’t display anything; colour, image or effect, i.e. transparency.

 Although materials import in Blender 2.8 incomplete from old projects , the basic properties, Diffuse colour in particular, will load as they are used to establish the basic number of instances there should be of a given material (where and how many are assigned).

 With a Material instance available (left) click the Shading workspace tab , or swap the 3D View for the Shader Editor.
 The node workspace will be displayed, a grid containing two nodes; Principled BSDF and Material Output, the two default nodes presented per new material .

 Design note: using a workspace will reorganise the entire interface to suit that task at hand whereas switching the 3D View changes only that area.
 Note also, the Editor Type selector sits top-right corner of the 3D View.